ChamaraIC/Tachometer/Capabilities/Target.md

 | <img src="images/TargetLineColor.png" alt="Drawing" width="200px">  | <img src="images/TargetLineColorSample.png" alt="Drawing" width="300px"> |

 ## Target - Length
 “Length” Option of Target Capability Settings helps you define the length of the Target Line.
-The Length is measured as a percentage value of the Dial Radius.
+The Length is measured as a percentage of the Dial Radius.
 Dial Radius is calculated when Tachometer is rendered and is based on the Start Angle, and End Angle options in “Gage Axis” capability settings along with Height and Width properties of the view port assigned to the visual on your report or dashboard.

-The default value for Length as you can see in Figure 5 is 50% or Radius.
-However, when default value is used for Length, the actual value will be the smallest of Range 1 or Range 2 or Range 3 Thickness.
+The default value for Length as you can see in Figure 5 is 50% of Radius.
+However, when default value is used for Length, the actual value will be the smallest of Range 1 and Range 2 and Range 3 Thickness.
 For example, if Range 1 is set to 40%, Range 2 to 50% and Range 3 to 30%, then target Length will take 30% if you leave Target Length in its default.

 | Figure 7.
 “Length” of Target set to 30%. | Figure 8.
 Tachometer with Target length of 30%. |
 |---|---|